CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/05-predict-incoming-cashflow.md

 ### Task 1: Create a View in Synapse Workspace

+In SQL, a view is a virtual table based on the result-set of an SQL statement.

+A view contains rows and columns, just like a real table.
+The fields in a view are fields from one or more real tables in the database.
+A view always shows up-to-date data!
+The database engine recreates the view, every time a user queries it.

 1. Navigate to browser tab in which **Synapse Studio** is open.
 From the Synapse Studio, click on **Develop** **(1)** from the left-menu.
 Click on```+``` **(2)** and select **SQL script** **(3)** to create a new view.

    ![](media/ex5-t1-step1.png)